CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 1. Select **Run**.
 Review the output and review the sentiment and confidence level.

-1. Select **Clear text** box again, and copy and paste the following review:
+1. Select the **Clear text** box again, and copy and paste the following review:

    ```
     Very noisy and rooms are tiny